nationalarchives/tdr-dev-documentation/architecture-decision-records/0028-storybook-for-tdr-components-library.md

 Each story is a JS or TS file that contain exports, which configure variations of the UI.
 Each variation is rendered in the Storybook interface allowing for much more detailed QA and acceptance testing for design, dev and other team members.

 Storybook provides a play function that 'is a small snippet of code that runs after a story finishes rendering.
 You can use this to test user workflows.' ([source](https://storybook.js.org/docs/react/writing-tests/interaction-testing)) Within the play function you can use a convenient [API from Testing-Library](https://testing-library.com/docs/queries/about) for querying the DOM.
-This library focusses on allow you to access only the visible items or those made available to the [accessiblity tree](https://developer.mozilla.org/en-US/docs/Glossary/Accessibility_tree).
+This library focusses on allowing you to access only the visible items or those made available to the [accessiblity tree](https://developer.mozilla.org/en-US/docs/Glossary/Accessibility_tree).
 As it states in the docs for this API:

 >  (if you can't [use these functions to access the elements], it's possible your UI is inaccessible).